MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/emails-sent-to-users-when-their-settings-change.md

      ![Die PIN für die Dial-In-Konferenz wurde geändert.](../images/audio-conferencing-pin-has-changed.png)

-- **Lizenz des Benutzers entfernt wird oder wenn Audiokonferenzen ändert von Microsoft in anderen Anbieter oder keiner.**
+- **Die Lizenz eines Benutzers wird entfernt, oder der Audiokonferenz-Anbieter wechselt von Microsoft zu einem anderen Anbieter oder keiner.**

     This happens when the **Audio Conferencing** license is removed from a user or when changing the audio conferencing provider of a user from Microsoft to a third-party audio conferencing provider or when setting the provider to **None**.
 This email contains the instructions and information for the user to use the Skype for Business Online Meeting Update Tool to remove audio conferencing specific information, such as the default conference phone number or conference ID.